 - WordPress has lost all credibility from me.
-Throughout the years, I have routinely received notices that there was a new vulnerably or flaw discovered that it was urgent that I upgrade.
+Throughout the years, I have routinely received notices that there was a new vulnerability or flaw discovered that I needed to upgrade.
 And I did every single time; even that wasn't enough.
 So I have concluded that the code base is just too complex to not have bugs.

 - I decided to just roll my own simple blogging framework.

 So here we have it, my new blogging framework has been deployed.
 It isn't quite nearly as complex as WordPress, but you know what... that's a good thing; there is less attack surface now.
 I write my entries in Markdown, I manually upload static content like images, and it just works